tobiasbiegert/study_projects/bachelor's_thesis/README.md

 ## Usage

 - You can view the thesis document by clicking the "Thesis.pdf" link above.
 - To examine the code and run the Jupyter notebook, download the "Code.ipynb" file and open it in your Jupyter Notebook environment.
+I ran it in a Google Colab Environment.

 ## Dependencies